-Azaleas are in full bloom and a real treat in our Southern landscapes.
+Azaleas are in full bloom and a real treat in our southern landscapes.
 These vibrant shrubs soften the edges of our urban environment and provide incredible color during the spring.
-These are hardy plants but do have a few insect threats.
-A primary threat to these beautiful blooms is the Lace bug.

 Azaleas are known to be hardy plants but only bloom for a short period of time.
 While they're in bloom, make sure they are protected from pests.